ThreeSixtyGiving/standard/documentation/guidance/data-protection.md

 Adopting an open data policy for your organisation will help to guide the checks you make before publishing data, and record the range and type of changes that may need to be made to your grant information before sharing it openly.

 ### Further information about data protection
 If you want to discuss this data protection guidance and how it relates to your specific circumstances, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.

+### What's next?
+Read our guidance about how to prepare your grants data ready for publishing as 360Giving data.